omgnetwork/elixir-omg/README.md

 `docker-compose -f docker-compose.yml -f docker-compose-non-mac.yml up`

 ### Troubleshooting
+You can view the running containers via `docker ps`

 If service start up is unsuccessful, containers can be left hanging which impacts the start of services on the future attempts of `docker-compose up`.
 You can stop all running containers via `docker kill $(docker ps -q)`.

 If the blockchain services are not already present on the host, docker-compose will attempt to build the image with the tag `elixir-omg:dockercompose` and continue to use that.
 If you want Docker to use the latest commit from `elixir-omg` you can trigger a fresh build by passing the `--build` flag to `docker-compose up --build`.